Phase 2: Impact Statement

 - Provides expert information or knowledge

-- The Proponent collects information and conducts studies, as described in the Footnote Tailored Impact Statement Guidelines.
+- The Proponent collects information and conducts studies, as described in the Footnote Tailored Impact Statement Guidelines, and engages with IAAC to clarify information requirements, as needed.

-- The Agency continues to engage in order to prepare Indigenous groups and the public for the impact assessment phase.
+- IAAC continues to engage Indigenous groups and the public to prepare them for the impact assessment phase.

-- If the Impact Statement does not conform to the Tailored Impact Statement Guidelines, the Agency requires the Proponent to provide the missing information or revisions.
+- If IAAC determines that the Impact Statement does not satisfy the requirements of the Tailored Impact Statement Guidelines, IAAC asks the Proponent to provide the missing information or revisions.

-Impact Assessment by Review Panel or Integrated Review Panel, in addition to the steps outlined above for Impact Assessments by Agency:
+Impact Assessment by Review Panel or Integrated Review Panel, in addition to the steps outlined above for Impact Assessments by IAAC:

-- The Agency develops Review Panel's draft Footnote Terms of Reference.
+- IAAC develops Review Panel's draft Footnote Terms of Reference.

-- The Minister establishes the Review Panel's Terms of Reference.
-The Agency appoints the members of the Review Panel.
+- IAAC appoints the members of the Review Panel.
 The Panel may be appointed from a Footnote roster of individuals qualified to undertake the impact assessment.
-The Review Panel is supported by a secretariat comprising staff from the Agency and other jurisdictions as appropriate.
+The Review Panel is supported by a secretariat comprising staff from IAAC and other jurisdictions as appropriate.

 - Note that the establishment of the Terms of Reference and the appointment of members must occur no later than 45 days from the posting of the Notice of Determination that the Impact Statement contains all the required information and studies.

-- In the case of Integrated Review Panels, the Agency would also appoint members to the Review Panel from the Minister's Roster for the lifecycle regulator.
-The Integrated Review Panel would be supported by a secretariat comprised of staff from the Agency and the lifecycle regulator.
+- In the case of Integrated Review Panels, IAAC would also appoint members to the Review Panel from the Minister's Roster for the lifecycle regulator.
+The Integrated Review Panel would be supported by a secretariat comprised of staff from IAAC and the lifecycle regulator.

-- The Agency sets a time limit for the Review Panel to submit its report to the Minister.
-The Agency also sets a time limit for it to post recommendations for the Minister with respect to conditions that would be included in a decision statement.
-The combined time limit for the Review Panel to complete its assessment and for the Agency to post its recommendation after receipt of the Panel's report must not exceed 600 days.
+- IAAC sets a time limit for the Review Panel to submit its report to the Minister of Environment and Climate Change (the Minister).
+IAAC also sets a time limit for it to post recommendations for the Minister with respect to mitigation measures and follow-up programs to be included as conditions in a decision statement.
+The combined time limit for the Review Panel to complete its assessment and for IAAC to post its recommendation after receipt of the Panel's report must not exceed 600 days.

 - Integrated Review Panels have a timeline of 300 days.
-For more complex projects, the Agency could set the review to a maximum of 600 days.
+For more complex projects, IAAC could set the review to a maximum of 600 days.

-- When the Agency is satisfied that the Impact Statement contains all of the information and studies outlined in the Guidelines, a notice informing the public that the Impact Statement contains all the required information and studies is posted on the Registry.
-The time limit established by the Agency begins from this point.
+- When IAAC is satisfied that the Impact Statement contains all of the information and studies outlined in the Guidelines, a notice informing Indigenous groups and the public that the Impact Statement contains all the required information and studies is posted on the Registry.
+The time limit established by IAAC begins from this point.

 FAQ